XIMDEX/cognitrek/README.md

 The `software` folders contains all the developed code, organized into three main subdirectories:

 1. **Backend**: This directory includes the server-side components, APIs, and other services related to the application's core functionality.
 2. **Converters**: Here, you will find the scripts and utilities responsible for transforming or processing data in various formats, ensuring compatibility and smooth integration across the system.
+It is located in the backend folder.
 3. **Frontend**: This folder contains the user interface code, including the web or app-based components that interact with the backend and provide the user experience.

 The XDAM (back-end and front-end) and XDIR (back-end and front-end) repositories are key components utilized by Cognitrek, having been driven forward by this project.